 Stadium Capacity: 37,903

-While they haven’t had a winning season in seven years, the Kansas City Royals are the last small-market team to win the World Series (2015).
+Despite coming off their first winning season in 9 years, the Kansas City Royals are the last small-market team to win the World Series (2015).
 They are also the best example of the downfall of a small market squad.

-In the years following their championship season, the Royals began losing their young core of hittters.
+In the years following their championship season, the Royals began losing their young core of sluggers.
 Eric Hosmer, Lorenzo Cain, and Mike Moustakas all departed in free agency or via trade.

 Kansas City simply couldn’t afford to extend these players, and thus began the next cycle of tanking and rebuilding.